TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/Management.rst

          ],
      }

-Then run `composer require` to the install the local extension `my-local-extension` with vendor `vendor-name`:
+Then run `composer require` to the install the local extension `my-local-extension` with vendor `vendor`:

 .. code-block:: shell

-   composer require vendor-name/my-local-extension
+   composer require vendor/my-local-extension

-By executing this command, Composer locates `vendor-name/my-local-extension` and then symlinks it to `typo3conf/ext/my-local-extension` once `composer install` is executed.
+By executing this command, Composer locates `vendor/my-local-extension` and then symlinks it to `typo3conf/ext/my-local-extension` once `composer install` is executed.